siamsaleh/Notepad/README.md

 # Notepad

 I use local database to save data.
 You can save images, notes, url in this notepad.
+You can also set color for indivisual notes.

 ![Capture2](https://user-images.githubusercontent.com/55757774/98920429-4c921c80-24fa-11eb-98bc-b447a9f76986.PNG)